ESTCube-2: Financing

-The total estimated cost of ESTCube-2 is €250,000.
-The satellite will be launched in the framework of the European Commission's In-Orbit demonstration / Validation program.
+The total estimated cost of ESTCube-2 was €250,000 ($264,000 USD).
+The satellite was launched in the framework of the European Commission's In-Orbit demonstration / Validation program.

-ESTCube-2 is funded by donors and the Tartu Observatory of the University of Tartu.
+ESTCube-2 was funded by donors and the Tartu Observatory of the University of Tartu.
 Entrepreneur Ahti Heinla supported the launch of the ESTCube-2 project with a significant contribution.
 More than 400 supporters donated €38,753 for the development of ESTCube-2 as part of a campaign run on the co-funding platform Hooandja.